elpato-dev/OSINT-compass-engine/README.md

-# OSINT-Compass API Documentation
+# OSINT-compass API Documentation

 ## Overview

-OSINT-Compass is an API that provides open-source intelligence (OSINT) information by aggregating data from various sources such as term searches, domain information, email data, and social media.
+OSINT-compass is an API that provides open-source intelligence (OSINT) information by aggregating data from various sources such as term searches, domain information, email data, and social media.

 The main project can be found [here](https://github.com/elpato-dev/OSINT-compass)